 2. This is the album that took Hendrix the longest time to record.
 It lasted over a year, a very long time in those times.

-3. The album consisted of various sessions, recorded in a number of locations between July 1967 and August 1968.
+3. The album consisted of various sessions, recorded in several locations between July 1967 and August 1968.

-4. This is the most successful album by the Power Trio and their only to reach number one on the charts.
+4. This is the most successful album by the Power Trio and they're only to reach number one on the charts.

 5. Contractual and legal issues had delayed the creation of the album and forced Jimi Hendrix to go on shows to fund the recordings.

 6. This is also one of the reasons it is the only album that Hendrix produced with the help of his manager Chas Chandler.

 7. Chas Chandler, Hendrix's manager and the one who discovered him, who also produced the album, left during the recordings.
 Chandler despaired of Hendrix's perfectionism and the dozens of takes he made during the recordings, including the song "Gypsy Eyes".

 8. At the time of the recording the band started to disintegrate when, among others, bassist Noel Redding formed his own band in mid-1968 called "Fat Mattress".